jucian0/solidjs-createform/README.md

 ## Motivation

 Since SolidJS is a new framework, there is no existing great package to create forms.
 I decided to create this package to simplify the process of creating forms.
+Createform supports the following features:

+- Creates form with fields
+- Creates form with validation
+- Supports custom fields
+- Update touched state of form fields independently or all together
+- Update values state of form fields independently or all together
+- Update errors state of form fields independently or all together

 ## How to use it